omidfarhang/omid.dev/content/posts/2010-04-09-iphone-4-0-event-what-apple-might-announce.en.md

 * * *Yesterday,

-<a href="http://www.appleinsider.com/articles/10/04/06/apple_ipad_iphone_os_4_may_gain_direct_printing_support.html" target="_blank">AppleInsider reported</a> that direct printing support might be coming to iPhone 4.0 OS.
+[AppleInsider reported](http://www.appleinsider.com/articles/10/04/06/apple_ipad_iphone_os_4_may_gain_direct_printing_support.html) that direct printing support might be coming to iPhone 4.0 OS.
 If this is true, it will likely work like Bonjour currently works on Mac OS X systems (or on Windows computers that have Bonjour installed).</p>

 While printing isn’t an activity I ever feel the need to do on my iPhone, the larger screen of the iPad might make it more compelling.